 One of the obvious disadvantages of the trailer is the inability for passengers to move between the two coaches.
 In the late thirties, the German firm Gaubschat began offering bus-trailer combos with a passageway.
 The Italian bus maker Macchi may have used it even earlier.

 In this ad by Gaubschat, which ended up in East Berlin after the war, a genuine articulated transit bus is shown along with a bus-trailer combo.
 This is clearly a post-war era ad, and there are references in various places to articulated transit buses being placed into transit service in the 1954-1955 period, by several German transit bus builders.
-Needless to say, articulated transit buses have become very commonplace, but are not the scope of this post.
+Needless to say, articulated transit buses have become very commonplace, but are not the primary scope of this post.

 In 1951, Kässbohrer revolutionized the European bus industry with its rear-engined Setra S8.